xplicit/HyperFastCgi/README.md

 ## Writing RawHost Application

 HyperFastCgi allows your to write fast web-request processing routines using C#.
 To do it you should do the following steps

 1. Create new C# library project and add HyperFastCgi as reference to the project.
 2. Create your own class derived from the class HyperFastCgi.AppHosts.Raw.BaseRawRequest.
 3. Override method Process and write here your own logic.
 See the sample

         public class HelloWorldRequest : BaseRawRequest
         {
             public override void Process(IWebResponse response)
             {
                 Status = 200;
                 StatusDescription = "OK";
                 ResponseHeaders.Add("Content-Type","text/html; charset=utf-8");
                 response.Send(Encoding.ASCII.GetBytes("Hello, Wrold!"));
                 response.CompleteResponse ();
             }
         }

-    4. Get the `samples/hello-world.config` and replace `request-type` element value with the type name of your class.
+4. Get the `samples/hello-world.config` and replace `<request-type>` element value with the type name of your class.
 You should get something like this

     <request-type>YourNameSpace.HelloWorldRequest, YourAssemblyName</request-type>

 5. You're possible have to place your assembly into the GAC or put it under `bin` folder of your web-application, otherwise web-server won't find it.
 If your web application is located under `/var/www/yourapp` you should place the assembly to `/var/www/yourapp/bin`

 ## Additional Info